Twyford St. Mary's Church seen from Berry Meadow in spring, summer, autumn and winter

 Twyford Neighbourhood Plan - Plan Preparation Process

 The Neighbourhood Plan is all about your parish, its countryside, the village, its housing, community facilities, parking, business use, the school, our important landscape and more.
 It is a plan for the whole of Twyford Parish.
 The Plan looks forward for the next 14 years; it has to make provision for the community to adapt in that time.
 There are 39 policies which include protection of our precious assets and policies for development, site plan for the new houses and resolving flooding and drainage issues.
 The Plan is guided by the higher level plan of the South Downs Local Plan (SDLP) which was adopted in July 2019.

 It is over 3 years since the 1st Draft Plan was published and you had the opportunity to comment on it.
 Your comments were listened to and the Plan revised.
 A summry of the changes made can be seen HERE.
 Significant further amendments were also made to specify a single site for housing allocation, bring the Plan into conformity with the South Downs Local Plan (SDLP) and respond to a Sustainability Appraisal of the Plan (SA) and a Habitat Regulations Assessment (SRA) undertaken in September 2019.
-As a result, most of the policies have been modified,and where appropriate referenced back to SDLP policies in order to avoid duplication New policies covering Orchard Close, Water Environment, Historic Rural Roads, Pollution Controls and Stacey's Garage were also added.
+As a result, most of the policies were modified,and where appropriate referenced back to SDLP policies in order to avoid duplication New policies covering Orchard Close, Water Environment, Historic Rural Roads, Pollution Controls and Stacey's Garage were also added.
 These were all incorporated into a Pre-Submisssion Draft Plan.